 Payment must be received by the published deadline of the campus offering the course.
 You are responsible for paying for your tuition and fees for courses you are enrolled in.
 Registration will not be automatically cancelled for non payment.
 If payment is not received or you have not signed up for the payment plan, the University of Hawai'i may place a financial hold on your student account until this obligation is paid in full.
 Additionally, the University may deny you further registration and/or cancellation of registration, transcripts, diplomas and other University services.

 Special Tuition Fees Activity

-The Activity Fee is charged to both residents and non-residents.
+A \$30 activity fee is charged to both residents and non-residents for the Fall/Spring terms.

 Apprenticeship Tuition and Fees